chrisneal72/DCS-removeJunk-Scripts/README.md

 ![Image](readme_images/MultiZones-2.png)
 ​
 ### 2-Clean-Entire-Map
-This script one script with two triggers.
+This is one script (OneSphereCleansThemAll) with two triggers.
 This script is wrapped in a function so it can be put into an external script and be called however appropriate.
 My example shown here uses the built in trigger functionality.

 The intial trigger is put into a Once trigger to turn on a flag that the Switched trigger below watches
 ![Image](readme_images/OneBigZone-1.png)